 Icelanders celebrate 13 days of Christmas beginning December 24th, and during these 13 days, the Yule Lads return to the mountains one by one.
 On Threttandinn, the final Yule Lad to leave is the Candle Beggar, “Kertasníkir.”

-In between storytelling and saying goodbye to the Candle Beggar, Icelanders light bonfires and in some cases nominate a Fairy Queen and King who dance around the fire.
-The last of the New Year’s fireworks are also lit, as it’s the last day that it’s legal to set them off.
+In between storytelling and saying goodbye to the Candle Beggar, Icelanders light bonfires, and the last of the New Year’s fireworks are also lit, as it’s the last day that it’s legal to set them off.

 #4.
 If Conditions Are Favorable, You Might Catch The Elusive Northern Lights